 If you do not wish URI to share your legal name with external organizations you have the option of requesting FERPA (Family Educational Rights and Privacy Act) directory exclusion, which revokes the University’s right to share any of your information with any outside source.
 This option is available on E-Campus or by going here.

 It is important to know that choosing to request FERPA exclusion means that you will not be listed in the directory and the University cannot confirm your student status (e.g., for the purposes of credit card and insurance verifications, etc.).
-For more information, please contact Carnell Jones in Enrollment Services at 874-7280; Jack Humphrey in Enrollment Services at 874-4479; or Annie Russell in the LGBTQ Center at 874-2203.
+For more information, please contact Carnell Jones in Enrollment Services at 874-7280; Jack Humphrey in Enrollment Services at 874-4479; or Annie Russell in the Gender and Sexuality Center at 874-2203.

 How to Indicate Your Preferred First Name